roomit-xyz/docs.roomit.xyz/mainnet/sentinel-network/dvpn/command-dvpn.md

 ---
-description: This is command about CLI dVPN Sentinel Network
+description: This is command about CLI Dvpn
 ---

-# Command Sentinel
+# Command Dvpn

 ### **Key Management**